zlxi02/linear-glass-panel/README.md

 ---

-Built as a design exercise.
+*Built as a design study project focused on taste-driven development and understanding the details that make great interfaces.*

+**Read more about the design process:** [LinkedIn Post](https://www.linkedin.com/posts/zacharyxi_todays-project-an-issue-creation-button-activity-7393800223795372033-FD9y)